It’s often said “extraordinary claims require extraordinary evidence.”

 To the atheist, the burden of proof for the existence of a “god” (broadly defined as a conscious force behind the creation of the universe) is quite high.
 The atheist protests the universe is so extraordinary, it requires extraordinary evidence of a creator.
 That extraordinary evidence, the atheist says, does not exist.

-The theist responds that the evidence of the creator is the universe itself: a phenomenon so extraordinary — an “everywhere” coming into being seemingly from nowhere, outside of which nothing can exist (including nothingness itself) — it could only be the product of the most extraordinary of causes: something so limitless that consciousness should be the least of its abilities.
+The theist responds that the evidence of the creator is the universe itself: a phenomenon so extraordinary — an “everywhere” coming into being seemingly from nowhere, outside of which nothing can exist (including nothingness itself) — it could only be the product of the most extraordinary of causes: something so limitless that being conscious should be the least of its abilities.

 To Supermetaphysics, the balance between these two arguments is more than coincidence: it is intentional.